parse-community/Governance/VOTING.md

 Based on [Voting In Meritocratic Governance Projects](http://oss-watch.ac.uk/resources/meritocraticgovernancevoting).

-Every member of the community, from interested user to the most active developer, has a vote.
-The project encourages all members to express their opinions in all discussion and all votes.
+Every member of the community, from an interested user to the most active developer, has a vote.
+The project encourages all members to express their opinions in all discussions and all votes.
 However, only the PMC members have binding votes for the purposes of decision making.
-They do this by selecting on of the options below in the relevant poll:
+They do this by selecting one of the options below in the relevant poll:

 - `+1` ‘yes’, ‘agree’: also willing to help bring about the proposed action
 - `+0` ‘yes’, ‘agree’: not willing or able to help bring about the proposed action